Kuri-DLQ/kuri/README.md

 ![kuri](dashboard/public/logo_color.png)

 ## Dead-Letter Queue-as-a-Service
-Dead-Letter Queue-as-a-Service for Amazon Web Services (AWS)-Based Microservices Architectures.
-Kuri provides the user with the ability to edit, redrive and delete messages from their dead-letter queue (DLQ).
+Kuri is a Dead-Letter Queue-as-a-Service for Amazon Web Services (AWS)-Based Microservices Architectures.
+It provides the user with the ability to edit, redrive and delete messages from their Dead-Letter Queue (DLQ).
 Kuri creates an AWS infrastructure to construct a DLQ with increased functionality and observability for the user.
 Kuri can be used when building a brand new project or added on to an existing project that uses a message queue.

 # Prerequisites